taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

   * ears: the right lobe is pierced twice, the outer piercing a metal stud, the inner piercing a longer, delicate-seeming dangle of metal fronds.
 The left lobe is pierced once, with a thick hoop of relatively small diameter.
 The left also has an [industrial](https://en.wikipedia.org/wiki/Earring) piercing.
 * tattoos made of eSyrup ink, meaning they can shape-shift
   * back: rendition of the golden ratio overlaid on the shell of a [Giant Land Snail](en.wikipedia.org/wiki/Lissachatina_fulica)
-  * along the left forearm: a cut-through of a ripe [common fig](https://en.wikipedia.org/wiki/Ficus), the stem-side pointed towards the wrist, where it becomes a tattoo inking needle
+  * along the inside of the left forearm: a cut-through of a ripe [common fig](https://en.wikipedia.org/wiki/Ficus), the stem-side pointed towards the wrist, where it becomes a tattoo inking needle, with its tip at the tip of Maraba's middle finger
   * legs: dendritic line art that encodes Maraba's lineage and Automata history

 # Future main characters (I don't think they will fit into this first story)